Banff Travel Tips: 30+ Things to Know Before You Go

 One alternative is to stay in Lake Louise, but while it’s much closer and easier to visit Moraine Lake and Lake Louise there are fewer restaurant options.
 Another option is to stay in one of these Banff Cabins, which is a great way to stay closer to nature.

-Can you swim in Lake Louise?
+Can You Swim in Lake Louise?

 If that’s not your thing, you can enjoy the water by renting a canoe at Lake Louise.